-The SOAR program in North Carolina links individuals who are homeless or at risk of homeless with SSI/SSDI benefits by educating case workers in the community about the SSA determination process and training them to take a proactive role in the SSI/SSDI application process.
-SOAR teaches case workers to write supportive documentation for cases known as Medical Summary Reports.
+The SOAR program in North Carolina links individuals who are at risk of or experiencing homelessness with SSI/SSDI benefits by educating case workers in the community about the SSA determination process and training them to take a proactive role in the SSI/SSDI application process.
+SOAR teaches case workers to write a supportive narrative for cases known as Medical Summary Reports.
 These Medical Summary Reports summarize the applicants' personal history, treatment history, and functioning information.
 The information provided in these reports is the key to successful applications.

-By providing SSA with all of the needed information to determine disability, SOAR case workers in North Carolina have a 79% approval rating for their applications, with decisions made in an average of 101 days.
-In contrast, non-SOAR applications for homeless applicants have only a 15% approval rating nationwide, and many individuals are stuck in an appeals process for years.
+By providing SSA with all of the needed information to determine disability, SOAR case workers in North Carolina have a 69% approval rating for their applications, with decisions made in an average of 159 days.
+In contrast, non-SOAR applications for applicants experiencing homelessness can be as low as 10%, and many individuals are stuck in an appeals process for years.

-What Can Physicians Do to Support SOAR?
+What Can Medical Practitioners Do to Support SOAR?

-Physicians and SOAR trained case workers should collaborate to write Medical Summary Reports that clearly link an individual's diagnosis to his or her functioning impairments.
-Without a treating physician's involvement, the Medical Summary Report will not include the full picture of the individual's medical disability.
-In the same way, case workers can inform physicians how their patient's medical condition affects their functioning in day-to-day life outside of the physician's office.
+Physicians, nurse practitioners, physician assistants and SOAR trained case workers should collaborate to write Medical Summary Reports that clearly link an individual's diagnosis to their functioning impairments.
+Without a treating provider's involvement, the Medical Summary Report will not include the full picture of the individual's medical disability.
+In the same way, case workers can inform providers how their patient's medical condition affects their functioning in day-to-day life outside of the physician's office.

-When doctors and case workers collaborate and sign Medical Summary Reports, DDS has a more complete picture to determine disability.
-When physicians co-sign reports with SOAR case workers, the Medical Summary report becomes medical evidence, providing clear, succinct information that supports the application for benefits.
+When medical practitioners and case workers collaborate and sign Medical Summary Reports, DDS has a more complete picture to determine disability.
+When physicians, nurse practitioners and physician assistants co-sign reports with SOAR case workers, the Medical Summary report becomes medical evidence, providing clear, succinct information that supports the application for benefits.

-Physicians are key partners with SOAR case workers in preparing Medical Summary Reports and improving documentation for disability applications.
+Medical practitioners are key partners with SOAR case workers in preparing Medical Summary Reports and improving documentation for disability applications.
 Treating physicians can partner with SOAR in North Carolina through: